-Inhibits buildup of tau protein in brain (hallmark of Alzheimer’s disease)
+Inhibits buildup of tau protein in the brain (hallmark of Alzheimer’s disease)

 In mice helped protect neurons & improved motor function

-In mice reduced growth of cancer cells, formation of blood vessels in tumors,
+In mice reduced growth of cancer cells, the formation of blood vessels in tumors,

 In mice, appears to be toxic to cancer cells, causing cell death